The Best Things to do in Idyllwild, CA (+ Tips for Your Visit)

 Do You Need an Adventure Pass in Idyllwild?

-If you plan a bit ahead, you can buy your Adventure Pass in advance at a store near you, such as REI, Big 5, or 7-Eleven (be sure to refer to this list of vendors, and then call ahead to double check your store has them in stock).
-For Southern California residents, it’s not a bad idea to buy a few day passes (or get the annual pass) to have on hand for when you explore other national forest areas.
+If you plan ahead, you can buy your Adventure Pass in advance at a store near you, such as REI, Big 5, or 7-Eleven (be sure to check current vendors, and call ahead to double check your store has them in stock).
+Otherwise, you can buy one in town at the San Jacinto Ranger Station.
+Keep in mind that one pass covers one day, unless you end up buying the annual pass.

 When is the Best Time to Visit Idyllwild?

 If you’re looking to spend plenty of time hiking and being outside, the best time to visit Idyllwild will be around the late spring and early fall.
 In the late spring, you can expect temperatures in the mid 60s to low 80s.
 If you visit in the early fall, temperatures tend to be in the low 70s to low 80s.
+The summer is nice, but note that it still gets fairly hot (average temperatures tend to go into the mid/high 80s).

 You’re more likely to experience rain or snow from November to March, so keep that in mind when planning your Idyllwild vacation.
-That said, Idyllwild is beautiful when it snows – and you can still get some hiking in with the appropriate gear!
+That said, Idyllwild is beautiful when it snows…and you can still get some hiking in with the appropriate gear!

 - The Perfect Weekend Trip To Joshua Tree National Park